helenmurugan/Future-Fuels/README.md

         * The code for the social media links was taken from the Code Institute Love Running project.
         * The code for the hamburger menu using only HTML and CSS was taken from https://dev.to/ljcdev/hamburger-css-no-js-2dfa
     * Media
-        * Images were taken from
+        * Images were taken from [Pexels](https://www.pexels.com/)
-        * The statistics in the page headings were taken from
+        * The statistics in the page headings were taken from (https://www.acea.auto/), https://www.eea.europa.eu/ and  https://www.euractiv.com/.